Today's Trivia and What Happened on May 31

 Future legendary guitarist Jimi Hendrix joins the U.S. Army after being given the choice of prison or joining the Army.
 The 19-year-old Hendrix was caught for the second time riding in a stolen vehicle.
 He completed paratrooper training was awarded the prestigious Screaming Eagles patch.

 Forming a band, called the Casuals, he began playing at base clubs.
-However, he soon began neglecting his duties and failing to make bed checks and was caught sleeping on duty.
+However, he soon began neglecting his duties and failed to make bed checks and was caught sleeping on duty.
 Calling him an unqualified marksman, his platoon sergeant filed a report in which he stated, "He has no interest whatsoever in the Army … It is my opinion that Private Hendrix will never come up to the standards required of a soldier.
 I feel that the military service will benefit if he is discharged as soon as possible."
 Hendrix was discharged in June 1962 and granted a discharge under honorable conditions.
 Hendrix would later claim he had received a medical discharge after breaking his ankle during his 26th parachute jump.

 Thumbs Up